...

 Powder Coating

-Powder coating applies electrostatically charged powder and cures it under heat for a thick, durable finish.
-It provides excellent impact and chemical resistance with a wide range of colors, making it ideal for machinery and outdoor metal components.
+Powder coating applies electrostatically charged powder to metal surfaces and cures it under heat to form a thick, durable protective layer.
+The cured coating delivers strong impact, abrasion, and chemical resistance while offering a wide range of color and texture options.
+It suits machinery housings, brackets, and outdoor metal components that require long-term protection and a consistent visual finish.

 Custom Laser Engraving